top of page

 Her jewellery practice is an ongoing exploration and reinterpretation of significant styles and movements throughout history.
 Through the use of non-traditional materials, bold colour and attention to detail, Treister seeks to create humorous and carefree inspired collections.

-Nadine currently is currently undertaking her MFA through the Victorian College of the Arts and divides her time between her jewellery practice, late night baking experiements and nurturing her two young daughters.
+Nadine currently is currently undertaking her MFA through the Victorian College of the Arts and divides her time between her jewellery practice, late night baking experiments and nurturing her two young daughters.

 bottom of page